List of Made in Chelsea cast members: Cast changes and storylines

-The third series began in 2012 and featured new arrivals to the cast including Richard Dinan, Kimberley Garner and Natalie Joel.
-Gabilicious Tristao appeared in the first episode of the series but did not feature for the remainder.
-This was the last series to feature many original cast members including Amber Atherton, who only appeared for two episodes this series, as well as Caggie Dunlop, who again only appeared briefly, and Hugo Taylor.
-Despite the arrival of Natalie at the beginning of the series, this was the only series she appeared in as she did not return for the next.
-The first episode of the fourth series saw the arrivals of new cast members Sam Cussins, Stevie Johnson and Andy Jordan, whilst Sophia Sassoon was introduced in the third episode.
-Carly Rothman and Lucy Watson both made their arrivals during the fifth episode, and Ashley James made her first appearance in the ninth episode.
-However, during the Christmas special episode at the end of the series original cast member Gabriella announced she'd be leaving the series.
-This episode was also the final episode to feature Fredrik, and Sophia and Sam, who departed after one series.
+The third season began in early 2012 and featured new arrivals to the cast including Richard Dinan, Kimberley Garner and Natalie Joel.
+Gabilicious Tristao appeared in the first episode of the series but did not feature for the remainder as she quit later on from the show.
+This was the last season to feature many original cast members including Amber Atherton, who only appeared for two episodes this series.
+As well as Caggie Dunlop, who only appears in three episodes after flying to Australia in hope for a music career, and Hugo Taylor.
+Caggie does appear in the season final to help Spencer on a very important decision.
+Despite the arrival of Natalie Joel at the beginning of the series, this was the only series she appeared in as she did not return for the next.

+The first episode of the fourth season saw the arrivals of new cast members Sam Cussins & Stevie Johnson with Andy Jordan, whilst Sophia Sassoon was introduced in the third episode.
+Carly Rothman and long-stand cast member Lucy Watson both made their arrivals during the fifth episode, and Ashley James made her first appearance in the ninth episode.
+However, during the Christmas special episode at the end of the series original cast member Gabriella Ellis announced she'd be leaving the series.
+This episode was also the final episode to feature Fredrik Ferrier, and Sophia and Sam, who departed after one series.

-In 2013, several new cast members were introduced during Series 5.
+In 2013, several new cast members were introduced during Season 5.
 Sisters Fran and Olivia Newman Young, Phoebe-Lettice Thompson all made their first appearance during the first episode of the series, while Josh Acoombs made his debut during the second episode as an ex-boyfriend of Phoebe.
 This, however, is the only series to feature Josh as he did not return for Series 6.
 Ollie's friend Oscar Ligenza briefly joined the series appearing in just 5 episodes.
 Alex Mytton arrived during the eighth episode.
-The last episode of the series was the final episode to feature original cast members Ollie and Millie, as well as Richard who had appeared from the third series onwards.
+The last episode of the series was the final episode to feature original cast members Ollie Locke and Millie Mackintosh as they quit the show for personal reasons.
+As well as Richard who had appeared from the third series onwards.
 Ashley also made her final appearance during this series.

-Series 6 saw the introduction of Sam Thompson, Sophie Hermann and Stephanie Pratt who all had connections with already established cast members with Sam being Louise's brother, Sophie being Victoria's friend and Stephanie being Spencer's then-girlfriend.
-Olivia departed the series after only appearing in the first episode, whilst the final episode of the series seen the departures of Phoebe, and original cast member Francis.
+Season 6 saw the introduction of Sam Thompson, Sophie Hermann and Stephanie Pratt who all had connections with already established cast members with Sam being Louise's brother, Sophie being Victoria's friend and Stephanie being Spencer's then-girlfriend.
+Olivia departed the series after only appearing in the first episode, whilst the final episode of the series seen the departures of Phoebe, and original cast member Francis Boulle.